 ---|---|---|---|

-With this data, we can confirm that Computer Science was the most difficult course to get into in 2022, the same as Oxford.
-As we can see, the most competitive courses at Cambridge remain fairly consistent between offer rates and acceptance rates, with only Law and Architecture being swapped out between the lists.
+With this data, we can confirm that Graduate Medicine was the most difficult course to get into in 2024, although Computer Science had a slightly lower offer rate.
+As we can see, the most competitive courses at Cambridge remain fairly consistent between offer rates and acceptance rates, with only Engineering and Land Economy being swapped out between the lists.

-One thing to note is that none of the top 3 most popular degrees at Cambridge feature here, meaning they are less competitive despite having so many more applicants.
-This goes to show that you shouldn’t be put off by the amounts of applicants that apply each year, it’s all about how many offers are actually given out each year.
+One thing to note is that only one the top 5 most popular degrees at Cambridge features here, meaning the others are less competitive despite having so many more applicants.
+This goes to show that you shouldn’t be put off by the number of applicants that apply each year; it’s all about how many offers are actually given out.

 Easiest Cambridge Courses To Get Into